MonitSharma/Anime-and-Kdrama/README.md

 <tr>
   <td class="tg-yw4l">3.</td>
   <td class="tg-yw4l">Happy sugar life</td>
-  <td class="tg-yw4l">Satou Matsuzaka is a beautiful high schooler who has a reputation for being permissive with men.
+  <td class="tg-yw4l">Satou Matsuzaka is a beautiful high schooler who has a reputation for being permissive to men.
 However, a chance encounter with a young girl named Shio Koube makes Satou realize that this is her first and only true feeling of love.</td>
   <td class="tg-yw4l"><a href="https://zoro.to/happy-sugar-life-3874?ref=search">
   <img src="https://img.shields.io/badge/Zoro-F47521?style=for-the-badge&logo=zoro&logoColor=white" width = '' >
 </a></td>